ansys/pyfluent-parametric/doc/source/users_guide/parametric_workflows.rst

     study_1.delete()

-Saving Your Study and Closing Fluent
+Saving Your study and closing Fluent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following example demonstrates how you can save your work and close the Fluent instance: